angsuman/WordleSolver/README.md

 - maximum is 10 steps
 - minimum is 2 steps

+## Algorithm
 The pseudo-code required to solve each puzzle is simple:

-In first step choose one of: opera, adore, arose
+1. In first step choose one of: opera, adore, arose

-In each step look for words which:
+2. In each step look for words which:
     - do not contain any of the excluded letters
     - contains all included letters
     - contains included letters in known positions, if any, and not in positions where they do not occur

-I have included Java code for solving the puzzle as well as testing all the words.
+I have included Java code for solving the puzzle as well as testing it on all the words.
 Uncomment the System.out.println lines to see the solutions.

+To solve the daily puzzle manually you can also use egrep with the word list.